FOREX-Dollar firm ahead of PCE numbers, briefly pokes head above 145 yen

 By Rae Wee and Alun John

-SINGAPORE/LONDON, June 30 (Reuters) - The yen weakened past the closely-watched 145 per dollar level on Friday although traders' fears of intervention by Japanese authorities kept it in check, while the dollar was also strong more broadly ahead of U.S. inflation data.
+SINGAPORE/LONDON, June 30 (Reuters) - The yen briefly weakened past the closely watched 145 per dollar level on Friday although traders' fears of intervention by Japanese authorities kept it in check, while the dollar was also strong more broadly ahead of U.S. inflation data.

 Thursday data showing the resilience of the U.S. economy suggested the Federal Reserve has a cushion to raise interest rates further if inflation data requires it, and U.S. benchmark 10 year yields US10YT=RR rose 14 basis points on Thursday as a result, their most since late March.
 US/

-FX markets followed suit and the dollar index =USD rose 0.35% on Thursday as the U.S. currency make ground on the euro, which dropped 0.45% EUR=EBS.
+FX markets followed suit and the dollar index =USD rose 0.35% on Thursday as the U.S. currency made ground on the euro, which dropped 0.45% EUR=EBS.

-Markets were steady on Friday in early European trading with the euro flat on the day at $1.0857 around a one-week low, and sterling also little changed at $1.2617, just off the previous day's two-week low.
-GBP=D3
+Markets were steadier on Friday with the euro down 0.15% at $1.0847 near a two-week low, and sterling GBP=D3 was up 0.3% at $1.2648, helped by a tick up in British government bond yields and just off the previous day's two-week low.
+GBP/

+The pound is one of the best performing developed market currencies in the second quarter up, 2.5%, while the dollar index, which tracks the unit against six major peers, is up 0.8% on the quarter, set for its first quarterly gain since the third quarter of 2022.

 "One of the big themes over the past few weeks has been the positive surprises in U.S. data, and underwhelming data in the rest of the world, which is maybe bending markets back to the Fed’s messaging that we could see a second hike in Q4," said Simon Harvey, head of FX analysis at Monex Europe.